 Ironically, Emotet drops a variety of payloads (like Qakbot) which are in fact separate botnets.
 Looking at a quite recent Malspam campaign we picked up a interesting Qakbot which in itself is another botnet sharing many of the same design resilience as Emotet, e.g., proxy peers and no DGA.

 A thorough review of Qakbot, ranging from protocol version 10 to 12, was written up by Intel Security in Virus Bulletin.
 Current Qakbot samples (version 322.368) are at version 15 of the protocol and behave similarly to version 12, with some exceptions:

 - DGA mechanism appears to be completely gone

 - The 1024-bit RSA key used for encrypting keys and verifying signatures was removed, with only the same 2048-bit key remaining

 - There are 31 possible C&C commands, upwards from the 25 described before

 The reality is that as Emotet continues to grow, it will increase public and private risk exposure to digital attacks which can be leveraged by staging attacks on top of these difficult to stop botnets.
-Whether it is a ransomware, a critical infrastructure attack, or the next EternalBlue there is not much by way to slow these attacks currently in most organizational threat models.
+Whether it is a ransomware, a critical infrastructure attack, or the next EternalBlue, there is not much that can currently slow these attacks down in most organizational threat models.
 These types of new resilient botnets are a paradigm shift for attackers and have shown us the dangers of attack platforms which can undermine and circumvent security controls at scale.

 We’re pleased to be able to share the breach intelligence data we have gathered for free via our Victim Notification service Telltale.
 You can sign-up and check for any observed activity coming from your network for free.
 In the future we’ll be adding more and more malware families to Telltale.